-The national GP patient survey results published on 7 January 2016 showed the practice was performing in line with local and national averages.
-271 survey forms were distributed and 118 were returned.
-This represented 3.4% of the practice's patient list.
+The national GP patient survey results published on January 2016 showed the practice was performing below local and national averages.
+236 survey forms were distributed and 119 were returned.

-- 90% found it easy to get through to this surgery by phone compared to a CCG average of 75% and a national average of 73% - 82% were able to get an appointment to see or speak to someone the last time they tried compared to a CCG average of 87% and a national average of 85% - 93% described the overall experience of their GP surgery as fairly good or very good compared to a CCG average of 87% and a national average of 85%

-• 82% said they would definitely or probably recommend their GP surgery to someone who had just moved to the local area compared to a CCG average of 76% and a national average of 78%.
+- 59% found it easy to get through to this surgery by phone compared to a national average of 73%. - 66% were able to get an appointment to see or speak to someone the last time they tried (national average 78%). - 69% described the overall experience of their GP surgery as fairly good or very good (national average 85%). - 59% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 18 comment cards which were all positive about the standard of care received.
-Two comment cards cited difficulties in accessing appointments.
+We received 43 comment cards which were all positive about the standard of care received.

-We spoke with four patients during the inspection.
-All four patients said they were happy with the care they received and thought staff were approachable, committed and caring; this was corroborated by the results of the practice's Friends and Families Test.
+We spoke with three patients during the inspection.
+All three patients said they were happy with the care they received and thought staff were approachable, committed and caring.
+Some patients told us that they found it difficult to get a non urgent appointment but emergency appointments were always available on the same day.